Utkarsh731/elasticSearch/README.md

 # elasticSearch

-In this repository we have added the elasticsearch theory with code in python.
+In this repository we have added the elasticsearch theory and practical with code in python.

 [Official Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-analyze.html)